akshitgarg08/Chat-App/README.md

 🗣️ Talk-A-Tive: A Full-Stack Real-Time Chat Application

+Talk-A-Tive
 Welcome to Talk-A-Tive, a modern, full-stack chat application designed to facilitate seamless real-time communication.
 Built with a focus on performance and scalability, this app leverages the power of Node.js, Express.js, and Socket.IO to deliver an engaging user experience.

+Talk-a-tive is a Full Stack Chatting App.
 🚀 Features

 Real-Time Messaging: Instant message delivery using WebSockets.